PrincetonUniversity/text_editors_and_IDEs/README.md

 ### neovim

-[Neovim](https://neovim.io/) is a fork on vim with refactoring and modernizing the codebase and feature set.
+[Neovim](https://neovim.io/) is a fork of vim with refactoring and modernizing the codebase and feature set.
 See an overview of Neovim on [YouTube](https://www.youtube.com/watch?v=c4OyfL5o7DU) in 100 seconds.
 Plugins in Neovim are written in Lua.
 [LazyVim](https://www.lazyvim.org/) is a Neovim setup powered by `lazy.nvim` to make it easy to customize and extend your config.
 Read about [Vim versus Neovim](https://lazyvim-ambitious-devs.phillips.codes/course/chapter-1/).

 Neovim offers these benefits: